Nicholashuber/nodejs-twitter-bot/README.md

 This is a bootstrap for setting up a simple Twitter bot with Node.js using the npm `twit` module.
 The bot will retweet what you specify when configuring it.
 It will also reply to followers with a selection of canned responses.

-As a primer for this, there is a great post by [@amanhimself](https://twitter.com/amanhimself) on making your own twitter bot, check it out in the **Links** section.
-This is an expansion on that with further detail on configuration and deployment with `now` from Zeit.

-Before starting the clock you'll need to set up some accounts if you don't have them already.
+Before starting you'll need to set up some accounts if you don't have them already.

 ## What you'll need